Academic Departments should follow our content guide for recommended information to include on their websites.

 Use only our standard fonts.

 All Web pages should have page titles.
-This is necessary to identify the page to search engines and browser bookmarks and tabs.
+This is necessary to identify the page to search engines and in browser bookmarks and tabs.

 Bear in mind the template will place "Illinois Wesleyan:" preceding the text you type into the title field.